kynan/kynan.github.com/_posts/2015-11-22-Accountability-Hack-2015.md

 The overnight stay at the NAO was again quite comfortable and we could use a shower in the morning.
-My team from the Saturday did sadly not come back, however [John], a good friend and brilliant data scientist, arrived in time for breakfast.
+My team from the Saturday did sadly not come back, however [John Sandall], a good friend and brilliant data scientist, arrived in time for breakfast.
 We discussed classifying answer quality with an N-gram analysis using a list of previously identified phrases commonly used to defer questions.
 An alternative would be training a text analysis model on the entire text corpus based on a training set of manually classified answers.